-Let’s get right to the risk.
+Let’s get back to the risk.
 Wikipedia defines a limerick as “a form of verse, usually humorous and frequently rude,” in five-lines.
-The first, second, and fifth lines rhyme, and the third and fourth lines, which are shorter, have a different rhyme.
+Again, the first, second and fifth lines rhyme, and the third and fourth lines, which are shorter, have a different rhyme.

 The form originated in England in the 18th century and became popular in the 19th century.
 Wikipedia says, “Gershon Legman, who compiled the largest and most scholarly anthology, held that the true limerick as a folk form is always obscene … .
 From a folkloric point of view, the form is essentially transgressive; violation of taboo is part of its function.”

 Wikipedia cites the following example is a limerick of unknown origin:

 But the good ones I’ve seen

 And the clean ones so seldom are comical.

 So you see the risk of running a Lutefisk Limerick Contest.
 To be true to form, a lutefisk limerick, it appears, should be “obscene” and “frequently rude” and a “violation of taboo.”
 Oh, dear!